3 Important Reasons Your Child Should Take Music Lessons

 Getting your children engaged in learning music will open windows to a world that will bless their lives throughout adulthood.
 Learning to play music or singing can be significantly important in your children’s lives in more ways than you may have imagined.
 Let’s take a closer look to why your child should take music lessons.

 1. It brings a sense of belonging

 Kids need friends, especially friends who are motivated to do something besides just hanging out.
-Playing in the school band or music school, participating in the recital, or singing in the school choir brings an immediate pool of potential friends like this.
+Learning music in the school band or music school, participating in the recital, or singing in the choir brings an immediate pool of potential friends like this.
 It’s fun to be with friends who enjoy what you enjoy.
 Practicing and performing together creates a comradery.
 Kids in these activities often work together to help each other do their best.
 When one does well they all do better.
 This can develop a sense of caring about others.

 2. It brings a feeling of happiness